How to Grow a Giant Sunflower

 4. Feeding and Care of Your Growing Giant

 Feed often and water regularly.
-While the plant is small, water around the root zone, about 3-4 in. from the plant with about 2 litres of properly diluted liquid fertiliser solution per week.
+While the plant is small, water around the root zone, about 3-4 in. from the plant with about 2 litres of properly diluted organic liquid feeding solution per week.
 For larger plants, scrape out a small doughnut-shaped moat about 18 inches around the plant and about four inches deep.
-Pour several litres of properly diluted liquid fertiliser around every week.
+Pour several litres of properly diluted lorganic feed around every week.
 Sunflower roots can grow to 4 feet below the soil surface.
 Avoid pouring fertiliser directly on the stems, since this can cause them to rot.

 Another feeding method for larger plants is to cut a 4" pipe around 12" long and drive into the ground.
-Three times a week, fill the holes with properly diluted liquid fertiliser.
+Three times a week, fill the holes with properly diluted liquid organic feed.

 Care for giant sunflowers as if they were members of your family.
 Be attentive to weather forecasts, especially, as your plants become taller and more top-heavy.
 When heavy winds are predicted, delay watering to reduce their chances of blowing over.
 Staking isn't usually necessary for sunflowers, but it can be helpful in extremely windy areas or if they must be grown in conditions that are too crowded or in too much shade.